 Additional staff provide support for learning in the Classroom and sometimes in small groups away from the main part of the lesson for a short period of time.

 What happens if my child is not making progress in reading?
 Is there any extra support?

 We provide additional support through a variety of approaches.
-These include targeted reading support in the classroom and in one to one and small group teaching sessions.
-We always consult you when we are planning to do this and we report back on your child’s progress.
+These include targeted reading support in the classroom and one-to-one and small group teaching sessions.
+We always consult with parents when we are planning to d this and we report back on your child’s progress.

 Will my child miss out on important lessons in the classroom if they are taken out for an intervention?

 We will always try to make sure that a child does not miss important parts of a lesson and that wherever possible support is integrated into the daily curriculum.

 How will my child get involved in extra-curricular activities?

 The curriculum includes a wide variety of clubs and activities that take place before and after school and we monitor the attendance of our most vulnerable children at these activities.
 If a child needs help to get involved we provide that help.

 How we make sure that our school and classrooms are safe, accessible and stimulating